Why Are My Eyelashes Falling Out?

 - Apply vitamin E oil to your eyelashes with a brush applicator.
 You can also apply petroleum jelly to your lashes before going to bed.
 Petroleum jelly softens and provides moisture, protecting your lashes while they are growing out.
-It's a longer process, but a more safer and natural ingredient.
+It's a long process, but a safer and natural ingredient.

 How to Make Your Own Natural Eyelash Conditioner

 This concoction has been used by women for centuries.
 Mix everything together and apply to eyelashes at night.

 - Vaseline- Hydrates and moisturizes eyelashes.
 It also holds the rest of the product together.